A Human-in-the-Loop Confidence-Aware Failure Recovery Framework for Modular Robot Policies: Related Work

 \textbf{Robots that ask for help.} Robot systems may decide to query humans on the basis of several different criteria.
 Some approaches ask for help when a failure is detected after a robot action has been executed \cite{knepper2015recovering, tellex2014asking}, some based on a confidence estimate about potential robot actions to take \cite{ren2023robots, mullen2024towards}, and others based on an estimate about the potential information gain that could arise from soliciting human feedback \cite{papallas2022ask, fitzgerald2022inquire}.
 Departing from existing work, our query rules depend on both module confidence values and estimated human workload costs of querying.

 The types of feedback the robot can ask for can also vary, ranging from natural language \cite{cakmak2012designing, ren2023robots, shi2024yell}, to actions \cite{knepper2015recovering, tellex2014asking, vats2025optimal}, to labels \cite{cakmak2012designing}.
-Our framework that detects the module to be queried is agnostic to the specific types of feedback.
-Unlike prior work that queries for a single action-selection module \cite{ren2023robots, karli2025ask} or reward model \cite{fitzgerald2022inquire}, we simultaneously consider asking for help for multiple modules in a full-stack policy architecture.
+Our module selection methods are agnostic to the specific types of feedback.
+Unlike prior work that queries for a single action-selection module \cite{ren2023robots, karli2025ask} or reward model \cite{fitzgerald2022inquire}, we consider querying for multiple modules in a full-stack policy architecture.